reddyakshith782/Customer_Behavior_Analysis/README.md

 # 🛍️ Customer Shopping Behavior Analysis

-> An end-to-end Data Analytics project that analyzes customer shopping behavior using **Python, PostgreSQL, SQL, and Power BI** to uncover purchasing trends, customer segments, and business insights.
+> An end-to-end Data Analytics project that analyzes customer shopping behavior using **Python, PostgreSQL, and Power BI** to uncover purchasing trends, customer segments, and business insights.

 ---